+Expires November 6, 2016

-3. Acknowledgement
+4. Acknowledgement

-The author would like to thank Wes George, Ahmed Abro, Qin Wu, Eric Yu, Joel Halpern, Scott Brim, Nancy Cam-Winget, DaCheng Zhang, Alia Atlas, and Jeff Haas for their contributions to the I2RS security requirements discussion and this document.
+The authors would like to thank Wes George, Ahmed Abro, Qin Wu, Eric Yu, Joel Halpern, Scott Brim, Nancy Cam-Winget, DaCheng Zhang, Alia Atlas, and Jeff Haas for their contributions to the I2RS security requirements discussion and this document.
+The authors would like to thank Bob Moskowitz for his review of the requirements.

-4. IANA Considerations
+5. IANA Considerations

 This draft includes no request to IANA.